xmp4 — Semantic code knowledge for your stack

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit usage context: 'Use after xmp4_outline/xmp4_view when you know coordinates and want the canonical symbol.'
-This tells the agent when to use this tool versus alternatives, offering clear guidance on prerequisites and intended workflow.
+The description provides clear usage guidance: 'Use after xmp4_outline/xmp4_view when you know coordinates and want the canonical symbol.'
+This tells the agent when to invoke the tool.
+It does not explicitly list when not to use it, but the context implies alternatives exist among siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.